 National Prisoner of War Museum

-Built in 1998 is the Prisoner of War Museum.
+The Prisoner of War Museum was built in 1998.
 Its creation derived from a partnership with the National Park Service and former POWs.
 These men felt it was important to both tell their own stories but also honor other service members who did not make it home.

 Inside the museum, you’ll find video presentations, exhibitions, art, and photographs that all tell the stories of prisoner’s of war.
 Visitors can learn through first-hand stories all about the struggles these POWs had to face during their time in captivity as well as their daily lives.